-The Central Interceptor will provide many benefits.
+The Central Interceptor will provide many benefits which include:

 When it rains the central wastewater network overflows to local waterways and the Waitematā Harbour at more than 100 locations and to the north-eastern Manukau Harbour at 14 locations.